 The breathing exercise in question is called ‘4-7-8’, and some tabloids claim that it can help you to drift off in less than 60 seconds.

-A great night’s sleep is really important and as the superheroes of shut-eye, it’s our job at Mattressman to make sure that you’re getting eight hours’ kip each night.
+As the superheroes of shut-eye, it’s our job at Mattressman to make sure that you’re always getting a great night’s sleep.
 Therefore, we’re going to teach you how to complete this simple breathing exercise so that your sleep doesn’t suffer the next time you’re struggling to doze off.

 The 4-7-8 method comes from pranayama, an ancient Indian practice that’s used in yoga and Pilates.
 The technique is used to regulate your breathing and promote a state of calm, and has been shown to curb the production of stress hormones and lower blood pressure.

-You can perform the 4-7-8 breathing technique standing, sitting or lying down, but we think that you’re best off practicing it in bed.
+You can perform the 4-7-8 breathing technique standing, sitting or lying down, but we think that you are best off practicing it in bed.
 Here’s what to do:

 - Exhale through your mouth, making a whooshing sound, then close your mouth and inhale through your nose to a count of four – don’t count out loud, otherwise this will become very complicated rather quickly.